microsoft/coyote/docs/_learn/resources/StyleGuide.md

 - Raspberry Pi camera or USB webcam.

-- Include commas after items in a series, including before the second-to-last item, even when a conjuction (such as *and*) is used.
+- Include commas after items in a series, including before the second-to-last item, even when a conjunction (such as *and*) is used.
 Example: networks, storage, and virtual machines

 - Don't use a slash (/) to indicate a choice or as a substitute for or.